triforceGuy/TabManage/README.md

 ## Technologies Used
-- Tech 1 - version 1.0
+- Awesome technology 1
-- Tech 2 - version 2.0
+- Awesome technology 2
-- Tech 3 - version 3.0
+- Awesome technology 3

 ## Features
 List the ready features here:
-- Awesome feature 1
+- Style of organization - tabs are organized by the content the contain and is able to open all tabs with one click. - a mixture of Bianca's and Jessy's story.
-- Awesome feature 2
+- Neighboring tabs - similar tabs will be next to eachother. - Jessy's story.
-- Awesome feature 3
+- Color scheme - different tabs will have different colors. - Sarah's story.

 ## Screenshots